Address

 Between healing mud and stone ruins

 It is best to park for free along the street or on the gravel parking lot between the villages of Čižići and Soline.
 The sandy beach leads gently into the water and is almost never overcrowded.
-But walking around here are strange people dipped in grey black and those who are just smearing themselves with a dark mass that they dig out of the sandy soil.
-These men in black are not crazy exotics, but simply treat themselves to a health-promoting fango pack for free, which has been proven to help against gout and arthrosis - probably when applied regularly.
-My self-experiment confirms that at least the skin is smoother and softer after a single application.
-Will that help me on the water?
-Let's see!
+But walking around here are strange people dipped in gray black and those who are just smearing themselves with a dark mass that they dig out of the sandy soil.

 In order to get the board to glide, you first have to wade through the water until the fins no longer touch the sandy bottom.
-In principle, you could start the circumnavigation of the bay from any conceivable water access, but the beach with the healing mud is right by the access road coming from the center of the island and usually offers enough free parking spaces.
+In principle, you could start the circumnavigation of the bay from any conceivable water access.
+But the beach with the healing mud is right by the access road coming from the center of the island and usually offers enough free parking spaces.

-To the left I paddle around the breakwater to avoid the surface rock formations.
+To the left, I paddle around the breakwater to avoid the surface rock formations.
 Nevertheless, you still have sufficient footing here, especially since the water is still waist-deep even 200 m from the beach.
 Passing the mud-smeared bathers, I first aim for the small harbor of Čižići and watch the hustle and bustle on the water a little.
 Although the bay of Soline is quite quiet and isolated from mass tourism, due to the port there is regular boat traffic, which paddlers should also pay attention to.

 From the port I continue to the beach of Čižići and after that the scenery becomes quiet and natural.
 In a small bay there are stone ruins in the middle of the wild thicket.
 From here it is only 500 m to the small island called Skoljic Veli, which also shows a ruined stone building.